orca-io/orca-challenges/challenge-ais-design/readme.md

 Task
 -----

 Design an AIS representation for Orca that balances the given considerations.
-The goal of the representation is to show other vessels nearby in the user's marine chart to help the user:
+The goal of the representation is to show other vessels in the user's marine chart to help the user:

-a) Avoid collisions, close encounters and respect right of way[2]
+a) Avoid collisions, close encounters, and respect right of way[2]
 b) Understand the general traffic conditions at a given area prior to arrival/entry in the area

 Details